flyertux/xmaslights/README.md

 # BasicChristmasTree / Arduino Project

-  This is our repo with code for hacking GE G35 Christmas Lights
+We just started playing with Arduino, and haven't written much C; so this code will suck, but you are welcome to take a look, and make a pull request, no promises that we will take it, but it will certainly help us learn.

 ## Libraries

-We use the G35Arduino library by sowbug: https://github.com/sowbug/G35Arduino
+1. We use the G35Arduino library by sowbug: https://github.com/sowbug/G35Arduino
+2. This code required Arduino 1.0.

 ## About Functions

 BasicChristmasTree:

 1. Random ornaments- 4 per branch
 2. Knight Rider from one side to the other
 3. Knight Rider up and down the branches only.